Halfismutaqin/Halfismutaqin/README.md

 - 👋 Hi, I’m @Halfismutaqin
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Duta Bangsa University
+- 🌱 I’m graduated from Information Systems - Duta Bangsa Surakarta University
+- 💻 Gabut - Freelance Web Dev

 <!---
 Halfismutaqin/Halfismutaqin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.